To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our

 Ease Of Use

 This factor should be a no-brainer, but a lot of people get caught up in choosing hardware and software features and forget to take ease-of-use into account.
 Once you narrow down your choices, go online.
 There are hundreds upon hundreds of POS system online consumer reviews, where you’ll be able to get a good idea of how the system works.

 Customer support from your POS system provider is a huge consideration.
 What if your system hits a glitch in the middle of a busy shopping weekend?
 You’ll need quick, responsive tech support that can get you back up and running ASAP.

 Beginning on October 1, 2015, small businesses that haven’t incorporated POS systems that accept EMV-chip credit cards will be held liable for fraud instead of the card issuer or bank.
 This feature is a biggie if you want to avoid credit card fraud liability.

 There are hundreds of POS systems on the market.
 We’ve done our homework to give you our recommendations depending the type of business.
-We chose our winners based on a number of factors: features, ease of use, tech support, cost and more.
+We chose our winners in each category based on a number of factors: features, ease of use, tech support, cost and more.

 ShopKeep is our winner for Best POS System for Small Businesses.
 It is an excellent iPad-based POS system for all types of small- to medium-sized companies.
 Its cloud-based monthly subscription fee is one of the lowest we’ve seen, and the system is simple, intuitive and easy to use.
 You also get excellent analytics, inventory management, and employee and customer management tools.